 Why Coffee Is Good and Bad For You — Yeah, Both!

 Everyone’s sparing over whether coffee is good or bad.
 Even the research is contradictory.
 Here I present two learned views, and sprinkle on my own 2 cents.
-Make sure you read the UPDATE at the bottom.
+Make sure you read the UPDATEs at the bottom.

 MY FANTASY is to solve this coffee debate by providing overwhelming evidence to support either that it’s good for you or bad for you.